-EM anomalies tested to date in the Storm area have a 100% correlation with the higher-grade, >2% copper mineralisation.
+EM anomalies tested to date in the Storm area have a 100% correlation with higher-grade, >2% copper mineralisation.
+Several IP anomalies that have been drill tested show a correlation with copper sulphide mineralisation in the range of 0.5-2% Cu.